scalp42/bento_veewee/README.md

 Build the ubuntu-12.04-audax basebox, export it and add it to Vagrant:

-    $ bundle exec thor bento:box create -af ubuntu-12.04-audax
+    $ bundle exec thor bento:box create -af --nogui ubuntu-12.04-audax-chef

 Congratulations!
-You now have `./ubuntu-12.04-audax.box`, a fully functional basebox including Ruby 1.9.3, Chef (as well as fog gem) and packages from zs-common.
+You now have `./ubuntu-12.04-audax-chef.box`, a fully functional basebox including Ruby 1.9.3, Chef (as well as fog gem) and packages from zs-common.

-Edit your Vagrantfile to use the newly created box:
+Edit your Vagrantfile (for example in `zs-role`) to use the newly created box:

-	$ nano Vagrantfile
+	$ nano zs-role/Vagrantfile
-	$ zs1.vm.box = "ubuntu-12.04-audax"
+	$ zs1.vm.box = "ubuntu-12.04-audax-chef"

 # How It Works